Dr Fraya Wolf

 What to expect in your first counselling session:

 If you contact me and make an appointment for counselling, our first session will be a form of introduction for both of us.
-You will see how it feels to talk to me and whether you think that I am the right counsellor for you - it is important that there is a psychological contact so a 'good fit' is necessary.
-I will ask you some questions to make sure that I am competent to work with your issues and to assess the appropriateness of our working together.
-The session will usually last for 50 minutes and, if we decide that we will work together, then we will decide on the regular day and time, and how long we might expect the therapy to last for.
+You will see how it feels to talk to me and I will ensure that I am competent to work with your issues and to assess the appropriateness of our working together.
+There will be time to ask each other questions, so that we can decide if we want to work together, and feel into whether we are a 'good fit' for each other.
+This introductory session will usually last for 20-30 minutes and is complimentary.
+If we decide that we will work together, we'll work out how long we might expect the therapy to last for and find a suitable day and time.
 It will be either be short-term work or long-term therapy with regular 6-10 weekly reviews.
-I also offer free initial conversations by telephone.
-See below for fees.

 Training, qualifications & experience